machadoug/IdealImageOptimizer/README.md

 - `imageOptimization_errors.log`: Logs errors encountered during optimization.

 ## License
 This script is provided as-is without any warranty.
 Use at your own risk.
-See LICENSE for details.
+See [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) for details.
+This project is licensed under the Apache 2.0 License.

+### Attribution
+See the NOTICE file for attribution of third-party components and IdealExtensions.com.